 Key Takeaways with Craig

-We wish all of our readers a happy and safe summer weekend and we’ll see you on Monday.
+We hope all of our In FOCUS readers have a happy and safe weekend and we’ll see you on Monday.

 Todays Featured Videos

 Today's Future Price Action

 The information in the market commentaries have been obtained from sources believed to be reliable, but we do not guarantee its accuracy and expressly disclaim all liability.
 Neither the information nor any opinions expressed therein constitutes a solicitation of the purchase or sale of any futures or options contracts.
 The information on this site compiled by CME Group is for general purposes only.
 All information and data herein is provided as-is.
 Additionally, all examples on this site are hypothetical situations, used for explanation purposes only, and should not be considered investment advice or the results of actual market experience.
 CME Group assumes no responsibility for any errors or omissions.
 CME Group, its affiliates and any third party information and content providers expressly disclaim all liability with respect to the information and data contained herein including without limitation, any liability with respect to the accuracy or completeness of any data.
 You use the data herein solely at your own risk.
 All data and information provided herein is not intended for trading purposes or for trading advice.
 All matters pertaining to rules and specifications herein are made subject to and superseded by official CME, CBOT, NYMEX and COMEX rules.
 Current rules should be consulted in all cases concerning contract specifications.